mmm/infrastructure-gym/docs/setup.md

 and add the fingerprints to your keys in place of the examples shown.
 Git will ignore this new file.

+## Backend for Terraform State

+Copy an example terraform backend config from `terraform/backends/` (for example, `terraform/backends/s3.tf.template`) to a new file `backend.tf` at the project root and fill in the missing information about your account.

 # Create some test droplets